hangyu98/IMSP/README.md

     --evaluate: bool, if set to True, then the model will only run the evaluation part without making predictions.
 Default: False

-   --model_iter_eval: int, the number of full iterations to run for performance evaluation.
+   --eval_iter: int, the number of full iterations to run for performance evaluation.
 Default: 30

-   --model_iter_pred: int, the number of full iterations to run for making predictions.
+   --pred_iter: int, the number of full iterations to run for making predictions.
 For example, if set to 5, the model will run for 5 iterations and provide a union of prediction results.
 This will partially solve the problem caused by lacking proven negative links.
 Default: 5

 - ### Example
      ```python
     '''Perform a 50-run model performance measurement'''
-    python main.py --evaluate True --model_iter_eval 50
+    python main.py --evaluate True --eval_iter 50
     ```
      ```python
     '''Perform link prediction task'''